Ping i525 vs i210: What Are the Differences?

 Modest offset and compact blade length may not appeal to all players

-Construction: The Ping i525 is a distance iron that features a multi-material construction with a high-strength steel face and a soft elastomer insert, while the i210 is a players’ iron that is a single-piece forged cavity back made from soft 431 stainless steel.
+Construction: The Ping i525 is a distance iron featuring a multi-material construction with a high-strength steel face and a soft elastomer insert, while the i210 is a players’ iron that is a single-piece forged cavity back made from 431 stainless steel.

 Loft: The i525 has a lower loft compared to the i210, which results in increased distance and a higher ball flight.